 Groupthink can happen when there is not enough diversity on the management team in terms of experience, background, and skills.
 As a result of their similar backgrounds and experience, people on the planning team tend to have the same perspective.
 They agree quickly, without challenging anything or digging deeper.

 Groupthink can also occur implicitly if the CEO has a dominant ego and does not tolerate candid discussions.
-It’s safer to conform to keep you job.
+It’s safer to conform to keep your job.

 The result of groupthink is a weak, poorly thought-out strategic plan that will likely fail.